GetachewGanfur/Change-Point-Analysis-and-Satistical-Modelling-of-Time-Series-Data-Week10/README.md

 ---

-**Note**: This analysis is for educational and research purposes.
-Investment decisions should not be based solely on this analysis.
-Always consult with financial professionals for investment advice.
+**Note**: This analysis is intended for educational and research purposes only.
+The results and insights provided here are not financial advice and should not be used as the sole basis for investment decisions.
+Financial markets are complex and subject to rapid change; past performance and statistical findings do not guarantee future results.
+Always consult with qualified financial professionals before making investment decisions, and consider additional sources of information and your own risk tolerance.